Campaign House Rules

 For a while now we’ve been ignoring the Lawful and Outlaw alignments as they’ve never really been fleshed out by GW, equally it doesn’t make much sense from a lore perspective that a ‘rogue’ doc will only work with a lawful gang etc.

-So below is the recontextualising of what it means to be a lawful or an outlaw gang and how it affects the game.
-For the most part, you’re going to want to be a Lawful gang, they’re not supposed to be equally balanced and being an Outlaw is a bad thing.
+So below is the recontextualising of what it means to be a Good Standing or an outlaw gang and how it affects the game.
+For the most part, you’re going to want to be a Good Standing gang, they’re not supposed to be equally balanced and being an Outlaw is a bad thing.

-A lawful gang treats all illegal items as 4 higher than usual.
+A Good Standing gang treats all illegal items as 4 higher than usual.
 So a Warpstorm bolter at illegality 10 becomes illegal 14

 Bounty Trade

-When facing an Outlaw gang Lawful gangs may choose one of the following:
+When facing an Renegade gang Good Standing gangs may choose one of the following:

-Tip-off a Local Hunter: After Crew selection, the lawful gang may recruit one bounty hunter for free.
+Tip-off a Local Hunter: After Crew selection, the Good Standing gang may recruit one bounty hunter for free.

-Collect The Bounty Themselves: For the duration of the battle, each outlaw Leader or Champion taken out of action grants the lawful gang 1D3x10 credits
+Collect The Bounty Themselves: For the duration of the battle, each Renegade Leader or Champion taken out of action grants the Good Standing gang 1D3x10 credits

 A Reputation to Uphold

-A Lawful gang may be forcibly turned outlaw if they don’t act in the matter befitting a lawful gang.
+A Good Standing gang may be forcibly turned Shunned or Renegade if they don’t act in the matter befitting a Good Standing gang.
 This includes using illegal items, disturbing the peace, associating with undesirables, or anything else at the arbitrators discretion.

-Rotten to the CoreSome gangs are so outwardly outlaw that they’re never welcome in any community.
+Rotten to the CoreSome gangs are so outwardly Renegade that they’re never welcome in any community.

 Corpse Grinder Cults